2007 Bangladesh cartoon controversy: Controversy

 On 17 September 2007, a cartoon titled Naam (Name) was published in the 431st edition of Alpin.
-The cartoon, by 20-year-old cartoonist Arifur Rahman, featured a conversation between an elderly man and a boy and the controversy is regarding the text rather than the pictures as had been the case in previous such incidents.
+The cartoon, by 20-year-old cartoonist Arifur Rahman, featured a conversation between an elderly man and a boy.
+The controversy regarded the text rather than the pictures as had been the case in previous such incidents.
 When the boy was asked what his name was, he omitted the prefix Muhammad, used by some Muslims to show respect to the Islamic prophet Muhammad.
 The elder informed him that he should use the prefix in front of all names.
 In the final strip, the man asked the boy what was in his lap to which he replied "Muhammad cat".

 The country's mainly Muslim population regarded the publication of the cartoon in their holy month of Ramadhan as a deliberate attempt to ridicule Muhammad, who is highly revered by Muslims, and ignite unrest in the country.
 Demonstrations were held the following day in major cities, even though such protests were made unlawful by the interim caretaker government earlier in 2007.
 Formal representations were made by Muslim leaders to the government during meetings held on 18 September with calls for revoking the license of the newspaper, Prothom Alo.
 The government banned the sale of the 431st issue and instructed the authorities to seize all printed copies while urging the public to exercise self-restraint, and arrested Arifur Rahman.

-In a statement released by Prothom Alo, the editor of Alpin, Matiur Rahman, apologised, expressing regret for publishing the cartoon.
+In a statement released by Prothom Alo, editor Matiur Rahman apologised, expressing regret for publishing the cartoon.
 He stated that the "unedited, unapproved and unacceptable" cartoon is being withdrawn and would be "taking actions against the persons responsible".
 However, religious clerics of the country continued their outcry and demanded the arrest of Matiur Rahman and Prothom Alo's publisher, Mahfuz Anam.

 Rahman's trial

-In 2007, after publishing the cartoon was huge demonstration in Bangladesh and was multiple trial against cartoonist Arifur Rahman.
+In 2007, after publishing the cartoon large demonstrations were held in Bangladesh and the cartoonist Arifur Rahman was indicted and tried multiple times.
 Rahman was jailed under Bangladesh's emergency laws.